Derek Sutton

 Divisional Court case concerning whether the statutory regime for imposing notification requirements on sexual offenders is compatible with human rights under Article 8 ECHR (assisting Hanif Mussa).

-Acted for the Commercial Bank of Dubai and other Claimants against members of a wealthy Emirati family and companies alleged to be owned or controlled by them in respect of claims to enforce a foreign judgment and other economic torts.
-Obtained summary judgment on the enforcement claim and dealt with issues relating to an application for committal of the Defendants for contempt of court (with Anthony Peto KC).
+Acted (with Anthony Peto KC) for the Commercial Bank of Dubai and other claimants against members of a wealthy Emirati family and companies alleged to be owned or controlled by them.
+The bank sought to enforce a foreign judgment worth over £80 million and to pursue claims for other economic torts.
+Obtained summary judgment on the enforcement claim and dealt with issues relating to an application for committal of the Defendants for contempt of court.

 Assisted in early stages of unlawful means conspiracy claim concerning the nationalisation of a Ukrainian bank, dealing with jurisdiction and state immunity issues (assisting Andrew Scott).
 The claim was ultimately summarily dismissed on grounds of state immunity, foreign act of state, and as having no real prospect of success.